Code-Institute-Submissions/flux-time/README.md

 As the site owner, I want my website to act as the main marketing channel for my product.

-The goal of the site is to present my product and company in the best possible way so that visitors will be encouraged to sign up to use my product.
+The goal of the site is to present my product and company in the best possible way so that visitors will be encouraged to sign-up to use my product.

 The site needs to present information in a clear manner so that visitors can make an informed decision about whether my product is suitable for them.